Horse Racing Tips Today: Best UK and Ireland Racing Bets, Sat 6th Aug

-Today the horse racing action comes on both the flat tracks and over the jumps , with six meetings from England and two from across the Irish Sea in Ireland.
-Here are our Saturday horse racing tips and bets across every meeting.
+Today the horse racing action comes on both the flat tracks and over the jumps , with three meetings from England and two from across the Irish Sea in Ireland.
+Here are our Sunday horse racing tips and bets across every meeting.

-The meetings from Ascot, Newmarket, Redcar, Haydock and the Curragh (Ire) get underway in the early afternoon, with the ITV horse racing cameras at Ascot, Haydock and Newmarket.
+Today we’ve meetings from Haydock, Leicester and Windsor on the flat in the UK, while in Ireland Downpatrick race over the sticks.

-Meanwhile the remaining three meetings from Lingfield, Kilbeggan (Ire) and Ayr get underway in the late afternoon/early evening and run through the night.
-The first race of the afternoon sets off at 1.00pm at Ascot, on their Shergar Cup Day, with the last race of the day on getting underway at 8.45pm at Ayr.
+All the Sunday action is in the afternoon.
+The first race of the afternoon sets off at 1.50pm at Leicester, with the last race at Haydock at 6.45pm.

-We have selected a NAP and NEXT BEST bet for you, one from Ascot and one from Haydock, to add to your bet slip as well as racing bets and tips on the day.
+We have selected a NAP and NEXT BEST bet for you, one from Haydock and one from Windsor, to add to your bet slip as well as racing bets and tips on the day.

 Best Horse Racing Betting Offers & Free Bets